-Leeds4Trees is a new collaboration between LEAF, the United Bank of Carbon (UBoC), and Leeds City Council that will increase our knowledge about the importance of trees and green spaces in urban areas, whilst also raising funds for vital conservation efforts overseas.
+Leeds4Trees is a new collaboration between LEAF, the United Bank of Carbon (UBoC), and Leeds City Council that will increase our knowledge about the importance of trees and green spaces in urban areas.

 i-Tree Leeds: Putting a Value on the City’s Trees

 In collaboration with The Woodland Trust, Treeconomics, Forest Research and the Sustainability Service Living Lab Programme at the University of Leeds, we are investigating the economic value of trees and green spaces across the city of Leeds.
-Visit the project page here to find out more.
+We started with the trees on our very own University campus – visit the project page here to find out more.

 Leeds Forest Observatory

-Leeds4Trees will also see the establishment of the Leeds Forest Observatory, an outdoor laboratory in public woodlands and a first for the UK.
+The Leeds4Trees partnership has also seen the establishment of the Leeds Forest Observatory, an outdoor laboratory in public woodlands and a first for the UK.
 The LFO is located in Middleton Park in South Leeds and will enable researchers from the University of Leeds to examine the valuable ecosystem services provided by green spaces and woodlands.
 Scientists will measure the growth of the trees and how much carbon they store, record weather conditions and air quality in the park, and observe the different animals and birds living there.
 Visit the project page here to find out more.